S Cassiopeiae: Characteristics

 S Cassiopeiae has a radius of 934 solar radii; if placed at the center of the Solar System, it would extend past the orbit of Mars and the Asteroid Belt.
-Its effective temperature is 1,800 K, which is exceptionally cool for any star, and its bolometric luminosity is 5,210 times that of the sun.
+Its effective temperature is 1,800 K, which is possibly a late thermal pulse asymptotic giant branch red giant star near the tip of its evolution, after this, it may enter its white dwarf phase after it sheds its outer layers or shrinks and gets hotter to a possibly orange giant.
+Its surface temperature is exceptionally cool for any star other than the brown dwarfs, and its bolometric luminosity is 5,210 times that of the sun.

 S Cassiopeiae is a variable Mira, a pulsating variable star whose visual brightness varies over several magnitudes with a somewhat regular period and amplitude.
 Its visual magnitude varies between +7.9 and +16.1 over an average period of 612.43 days.
 Mira variables are stars in the last stages of evolution whose instability comes from pulsations in their surfaces, causing changes in color and brightness.
 Some of them, including S Cassiopeiae show SiO maser emission.